bebraw/Harmony-Brushes/README.rst

 - vertical constraint (hit s while painting)
 - horizontal constraint (hit a while painting)
 - perspective constraint (hit d while painting, set target with f)
+- undo/redo (undo is slow as it redraws everything!)

 You can find more information about Harmony at http://mrdoob.com/blog/post/689.